awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 Slow logs are an Elasticsearch feature that Amazon ES exposes through Amazon CloudWatch Logs\.
 These logs are useful for troubleshooting performance issues, but are *disabled* by default\.
 If enabled, [standard CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/) applies\.

 Amazon ES exposes two slow logs: search and index\.
-To learn more about these logs, see [Slow Log](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-slowlog.html) in the Elasticsearch documentation\.

 ### Enabling Slow Logs Publishing \(Console\)<a name="es-createdomain-configure-slow-logs-console"></a>